symfony/symfony-docs/controller.rst

     Only single scalar values are stored this way.
 Array values (e.g.
     ``?from[]=2026-01-15``) are rejected with the ``validationFailedStatusCode``
-    of the attribute and variadic arguments of a class type are not supported.
+    of the attribute.
+Variadic arguments of a class type are not supported at
+    all: they throw a ``LogicException``, whatever that status code is.
 When no resolver converts the stored value, the argument can't be resolved, unless it's nullable, in which case it resolves to ``null``.

 ``#[MapQueryParameter]`` can take an optional argument called ``filter``.
 You can use the `Validate Filters`_ constants defined in PHP::